 - Scientists can create and widely distribute both an anti-viral treatment as well as a vaccine.

 - We begin to see large numbers of people—in particular nurses, home health care providers, doctors, policemen, firemen, and teachers who have had the disease—are immune, and we have tested them to know that they are not infectious any longer.

 The bad news is that we are probably a year or 18 months from those three objectives.
-So strap yourself in for a wild ride in 2020.
+So strap yourself in for a wild ride in 2020 and 2021.

 For more information about the coronavirus itself, we recommend some of the following very credible authorities:

 - Center for Disease Control

 - Podcast with Dr. Anthony Fauci explaining the threat

 - Why the CDC Botched Testing for the Virus